 If you’ve recently purchased some CBD oil for the first time (or are just plain curious to know more about it), you’re probably wondering what the best way to consume it is.
+Can you smoke CBD?
 While some say smoking CBD oil is the best way to add this non-psychoactive cannabis compound to your diet, others prefer vaporizing over smoking.
 Then there are those who swear by CBD tinctures.

 As an excellent addition to a natural lifestyle, CBD oil is becoming well known for its unprecedented properties.
 Whether you’re smoking CBD oil or using it topically, it’s important to understand how it will affect you personally and just what method works best for your personal needs.